Plain English Lexicon

 Now, our unique ‘Plain English Lexicon’ enables you to make informed choices about the familiarity and frequency of 2,700 words that sometimes occur in public-information documents.

 The lexicon (second edition, June 2011) draws on two important pieces of research evidence: the ‘Living Word Vocabulary’ (a rare book published in the USA and not available in online form) and the 100-million-word British National Corpus.

 Foreword by Christine Mowat.

 Correction: In the lexicon, we quote (with some incredulity) the UK Basic Skills Agency’s interpretation of the SMOG readability index.
 N Watson Solomon (aka Nirmaldasan) has pointed out that a SMOG score of 9 in fact ‘permits as many as 12 polysyllabic words in 10 sentences.
-In 30 words, there may be 36 polysyllabic words’.
+In 30 sentences, there may be 36 polysyllabic words’.
 (Email to the author, 14 March 2016)